partnerhero/Programming-101/Course_15_HTTP_Requests_+_Promises/intro.md

 HTTP is a protocol for distributed information systems.
 It is the standard for cross-system communication, and it is used by all modern webservers to send and receive data.

-Let's think about this in the context of logging into Myspace.
+Let's think about this in the context of logging into Facebook.

-When you log in to Myspace, there are technically two parties communicating - your browser (the client), and Myspace (the server).
-When you click on the login button, your browser sends an HTTP request to Myspace containing information like your email and password.
-Myspace then verifies if that information is correct, and responds with either a "success" or a "failed" message.
+When you log in to Facebook, there are technically two parties communicating - your browser (the client), and Facebook (the server).
+When you click on the login button, your browser sends an HTTP request to Facebook containing information like your email and password.
+Facebook then verifies if that information is correct, and responds with either a "success" or a "failed" message.

 The flow would look something like this:
 ![diagram1](https://github.com/partnerhero/Programming-101/blob/master/Course_15_HTTP_Requests_+_Promises/assets/diagram2.png?raw=true)